INTRODUCTION

 Such was the power of the press in Heliopolis.
 I'm not writing this out of vanity, as some might think, but only so that a future people will know how world literature ended.

-On the day when I first heard about the comet the conservatives fought with the radicals, and our parliamentary reporter, a professor at the University of Heliopolis, sitting opposite me on the edge of the table, spoke about this incident as if it were not living people who were fighting, but rather paragraphs, articles and clauses of "constitutional law" entering into a scuffle.
+On the day when I first heard about the comet, the conservatives were fighting with the radicals, and our parliamentary reporter, a professor at the University of Heliopolis sitting opposite me on the edge of the table, spoke about this incident as if it were not living people doing the fighting, but rather paragraphs, articles and clauses of "constitutional law" entering into a scuffle.
 He called this method of presentation "legal analysis".

 - "Paragraph No. 27 caused this whole scandal, it's good that the note to Article 94 made it possible to raise the issue of voting, but paragraph 5 has spoiled the matter..."